ethangutk/Hospital-SQL-Database/README.md

 ### ✨ Making the ERD Well-Formed
 To make an ERD well-formed is almost like a puzzle.
 First, you have to look for things to fix and make sure the overall diagram makes sense.
-Next, I had to fix some of the redundancies, primary keys for objects, some objects needed to relate to other entities, and a few smaller items.
+Next, I had to fix some of the redundancies, primary keys for objects, objects that needed to relate to other entities, and a few smaller items.
 Overall, this was my final well-formed ERD.
 <p align="center">
   <img src="https://github.com/ethangutknecht/Hospital-SQL-Database/blob/main/Project%20Files/WellFormed_ERD.png?raw=true">
 </p><br>